 Responsibly armed Americans want to know, can you carry a firearm without a permit or license?
-Former criminal defense attorney Tom Grieve has a complex answer for that simple question.
+Criminal defense attorney Tom Grieve has a complex answer for that simple question.

 State Laws Differ on Concealed Carry Without a Permit